 - Successfully complete additional NICA elective courses (CEUs are noted in each course description).

-- Certifications from related industries (insurance, organizing, appraisals, etc.).
+- Certifications from related industries (insurance, organizing, appraisals, etc.) – 2 for each certification.

 To exhibit experiential knowledge, the candidate must have completed a minimum of 2 inventories.